 Join us on this coastal ‘wading tour’ and explore the newly installed mangrove project at Altona Coastal Park.

 Reef Design Lab and University of Melbourne investigate coastal defence by mass planting Victoria’s native southern mangrove species inside a specially designed planter.
-Exploring the use natural habitats to reduce wave height and accumulate sand, custom designed mangrove planters have been integrated with direct planting of mangrove seeds.
+Exploring the use of natural habitats to reduce wave height and accumulate sand, custom designed mangrove planters have been integrated with direct planting of mangrove seeds.
 The planters have been designed to reduce wave energy to help the small mangroves grow.
 As the mangroves get bigger, they can reduce wave height and accumulate sediment themselves, protecting the foreshore from erosion.
-Project partners included Hobsons Bay Council, Port Phillip and Western Port CMA, Melbourne Water, Science into Action, Western Port Seagrass Partnership and the Department for Environment, Land, Water and Planning.
+Project partners include Hobsons Bay Council, Port Phillip and Western Port CMA, Melbourne Water, Science into Action, Western Port Seagrass Partnership and the Department for Environment, Land, Water and Planning.

 Photo: courtesy Reef Design Lab